maxxiimo/the-front-end-manifesto/foundation-styles.md

     /* BASIC STRUCTURE
     ============================================================================ */
+    // @import "susy";
     @import "desktop/layout";

 Use "basic structure" section to style major elements and component areas such as html and body tags, or header and footer areas.
+The compass plug-in Susy is included by default and will be discussed in[Chapter 3 - Susy][Susy].

     /* TYPOGRAPHY
     ============================================================================ */